steve1066d/devore.tubs/service.md

 This can enabled by using this flag.

 2 = European Board
-Indicates that the board is a European board that uses 220v.
+Indicates that the board is powered by 220v.

 4 = Flash heat LED when setting
 This will flash the heat LED while the set temperature is displayed